dustinstoltz/CMDist/README.md

 ### Ngrams

 What if instead of a compound concept we are interested in a common concept represented with two words (i.e., a bigram)?
-First, just like with any other word, the ngram must be in the set of embeddings (the fastText pre-trained embeddings have a lot of n&ge;1 grams).
+First, just like with any other word, the ngram must be in the embedding matrix (the fastText pre-trained embeddings have a lot of n&ge;1 grams).
 As long as the ngram is in the embeddings, the only difference for `CMDist` is that an underscore rather than a space needs to be placed between words:

 ```r